Zeeshanahmad4/Facebook-Automation-with-Multilogin-and-Residential-Proxies/README.md

   ![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

-The bot is for warming up facebook profile means it uses facebook on behalf of humans for generating a pattern to facebook algorithm so it knows that Profiles are active.
-BlackBox already warms up more than 15000 Facebook profiles using Multilogin.
+Bot is for warming up and using facebook profiles.
+It automate all the manuall actions we do when on facebbok so facebook algorithm knows that Profiles are active.
+This Bot already warmed up more than 15000 Facebook profiles using Multilogin.
 The bot can automate every action on facebook Profile.

-I named it #Blackbot

 <!-- PROJECT LOGO -->
 <br />